 - Select Do not log for Client user-agents, Advert blocks and Local accesses, which can reduce logging by up to 5%.

-- If you are on Leeds or prior, you’ll see this section.
+- If you are on Leeds or prior, you’ll see the Cache options section.
+Change the Global cache size to 0 and set Use shared memory for cache to Disable.

 - If you are on Leeds or prior, you’ll see the Internet Cache Protocol (ICP) section.
 Set ICP server to Disable.

 - Scroll down and select Save and restart with cleared cache.
-Any logs previously generated are deleted in line with your Log retention settings.
+Any logs previously generated are deleted in line with your log retention settings.

-Minimise Firewall logs
+Manage Firewall logs

-You should not enable audits during daily use because they log all incoming and outgoing traffic and the policies applied, generating large firewall logs.
+Don’t enable audits during daily use because they log all incoming and outgoing traffic and the policies applied, generating large firewall logs.

 - Go to System > Maintenance > Scheduler.